p-stanchev/AurFlow/README.md

 Optional headers per provider can be supplied with a `headers` array (`[{ "name": "...", "value": "..." }]`).
 Tune `weight` and `tags` to bias traffic toward trusted paid tiers while still keeping resilient public RPC coverage.
 A few additional niceties:
 - Provide `ws_url` when the upstream exposes WebSockets on a different host or path; otherwise ORLB rewrites `https://` to `wss://` automatically.
 - Set `sample_signature` to a known transaction hash so `orlb doctor` can verify archival depth with a `getTransaction` call.
-- Use `vault://mount/path#field` in place of any header value to lazily fetch API keys from HashiCorp Vault (with `ORLB_SECRET_BACKEND=vault` plus the Vault env vars configured).
+- Use `secret://mount/path#field` in place of any header value to lazily fetch API keys from your configured secret backend.
+The same syntax works for HashiCorp Vault (`ORLB_SECRET_BACKEND=vault`), Google Secret Manager (`gcp`), and AWS Secrets Manager (`aws`).
+When a `#field` suffix is provided, the resolved secret is parsed as JSON and the matching field is extracted (Vault always requires a field because its payloads are maps).
 Secrets are requested once, cached in-memory, and injected into outgoing RPC calls without storing plaintext keys in `providers.json`.

 #### Secret manager quick start

+All backends share the same `secret://path[#field]` syntax inside `providers.json`:
+- `path` is interpreted per-backend (Vault KV path, GCP secret name, AWS secret ID/ARN).
+You can optionally append `@version` to pin a specific GCP version number or AWS version stage (defaults to `latest` / `AWSCURRENT`).
+- `#field` (optional) tells ORLB to parse the resolved secret as JSON and return that field.
+HashiCorp Vault **requires** a field because KV payloads contain multiple keys.
+- Values are fetched once, cached in-memory, and never persisted to disk.
+The legacy `vault://` scheme is still recognised but `secret://` works across every backend.

+##### HashiCorp Vault
 1. **Run Vault locally (optional)** — HashiCorp Vault OSS works fine (`vault server -dev` / docker).
 Create a secret, e.g.
    ```bash
    vault kv put kv/data/solana paid_rpc_key=super-secret